What: Climb Sri Lanka’s 2,243m peak, Sri Pada (Adam’s Peak) a famous pilgrimage site

 What you need

 We spent nearly 12 hours on Sri Pada from start to finish and if you’re like us you’ll build up a brutal appetite!
-To save money and make sure we had veggie food, we took everything with us but you can buy everything you need from the trail-side shops, which sell tea’s and drinks and traditional snacks and sundries.
+To save money and make sure we had veggie food we took everything in our backpacks.
+Alternately you can buy tea’s and drinks, traditional snacks and sundries from the trail-side shops.
 We took bananas, sweets and cakes for energy, fruit, nuts and coconut roti for breakfast and plenty of water just to be sure (all bought from Hatton).
 The shops on the trail are far more expensive than regular Sri Lankan shops, so if you’re wanting to save some money pick up your grub before you go.
 If you’re wanting a lighter bag than buy as you need along the path.

 This would be a great packing list for the hike;

 Lycra cycle trousers (warm, lightweight and quick to dry.
 Great for hiking)

 Hat, gloves (plus a blanket for the top if you want to be extra comfortable)